datamade/chi-councilmatic/README.md

-# Chicago Councilmatic
+# Miami Councilmatic

-Keep track of what Chicago City Council is doing.
+Keep track of what Miami-Dade County Council is doing.

 ## Setup